erdemiraysu/Image-Classification-with-DeepLearning/README.md

 ## Evaluation
 **Scoring Metrics**: **Accuracy** was used by the model during training, and **recall** values especially for the pneumonia class were taken into consideration for model evaluation on the test set.

+* All models performed similarly well with no apparent signs of overfitting as seen by the loss and accuracy trends for the training and validation sets:

+* All models reached overall accuracy levels of 94-94% and recall values of 96-98% for the pneumonia cases for the tets set.

-All models performed similarly well.**CNN with dropout regularization and a slightly lower learning rate** was chosen as the final modelsince it gave the best performance on test dataset by missing only 10 pneumonia-positive cases out of 428, and 9 out of 159 normal cases.
+**CNN with dropout regularization and a lower learning rate** was chosen as the final model since it gave the best performance on test dataset by missing only 10 pneumonia-positive cases out of 428, and 9 out of 159 normal cases.

-* Results on the test set are:
+* Using tuned CNN results on the test set were:
-    - **overall accuracy score of 97%**,
+    - overall accuracy score of 97%,
-    - **recall score of 94% for class normal, and 98% for class pneumonia**
+    - recall score of 94% for class normal, and 98% for class pneumonia
-    - **f1 score of 94% for class normal, and 98% for class pneumonia**
+    - f1 score of 94% for class normal, and 98% for class pneumonia

 ## Recommendations for use of CNN to classify x-ray images: